Schema Strategy

 Step 4: After finishing the setup, link the necessary properties to the fields on your website’s articles, pages, or other areas.

-Step 5: Check the section you will see below, after the setup, for further information on what each field represents.
+Step 5: Check the section you will see below after the setup for further information on what each field represents.

-Step 6: You will find a number of fields related to the local business schema in the “Schema Settings” section.
-You can input information about your local business using these fields.
+Step 6: You will find a number of fields related to the local schema in the “Schema Settings” section.
+You can input information about your business using these fields.
 After that, verify that the proper values are in place for each schema field.

 There are various methods for determining whether your markup is functioning properly.

-The Schema Markup validator: This tool checks your schema.org syntax but does not indicate whether you qualify for rich results.
+The Schema Markup Validator: This tool checks your schema.org syntax but does not indicate whether you qualify for rich results.

 Rich Results Preview Testing: This tool tells you whether or not your page qualifies for rich results.